Veterans and their surviving spouses can qualify to receive 10-20 hours of in home non-medical aide care per month.

 There are two programs that provide an average of 10-20 hours per week of in-home aide care to elderly Veterans.
 In addition, one of the programs can provide an average of 10 hours of care per week for elderly living spouses and surviving spouses of Veterans.
 Both programs allow a qualified family member (or friend) to be hired by a licensed home care agency and get paid to provide the in home aide care.

 Program #1: This program provides care services to Veterans of all ages who need non-medical care/assistance to help them with activities of daily living (bathing, grooming, transportation, meal preparation, etc.) in order to stay independent at home.

-Our fathers, mothers, and friends may be eligible for a unique benefit via the Veterans Administration (VA) called “Aid and Attendance.”
-The benefit can provide up to $2,400 per month to Veterans and their spouses who need non-medical care/assistance to help them with activities of daily living in their home or chosen place of residence.
+Program #2: This program is a VA Pension Benefit named “Aid and Attendance.”
+The benefit provides care services to elderly Veterans and their spouses who need non-medical care/assistance to help them with activities of daily living (bathing, grooming, transportation, meal preparation, etc.) in their home or chosen place of residence.
 There are currently over 15 million Veterans who are believed could qualify for this benefit and only 3% of them are currently taking advantage of it – mainly because most all don’t know it exists or have been inaccurately told by the VA that they don’t qualify.